intel/PerfSpect/CONTRIBUTING.md

 PerfSpect is licensed under the terms in [LICENSE](./LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

+### Significant Feature Additions

+Plans for significant changes and/or additions must be raised and discussed with the project Maintainer(s) via GitHub Issues before work begins.
+If features require additional validation, e.g., support for additional architectures, a validation plan will be required.
+Finally, a named and committed maintainer for the additional functionality is required.

 ### Sign your work

 Please use the sign-off line at the end of the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify